DanielCoffey1/Shatter/README.md

 ## 🔧 Configuration & Hotkeys

+Shatter provides two ways to configure your hotkeys:

+### 1. Using the Configuration Dialog (Recommended)

+The easiest way to change your hotkeys is through the built-in configuration window:

+1. Right-click the **Shatter** icon in your system tray.
+2. Select **"Configure Hotkeys..."**.
+3. Click inside the input fields and press your desired key combinations.
+4. Click **"OK"** to save.
+Your new hotkeys will be active immediately.

+### 2. Editing the INI File

-You can customize Shatter's hotkeys by editing the `Shatter.ini` file located in the same directory as the executable.
+For manual control, you can edit the `Shatter.ini` file located in the same directory as the executable.

 ```ini
 [Hotkeys]